 When it comes to auto insurance for students, we had a tough time verifying prices.
 Liberty Mutual, Farmers, and Amica Mutual all requested that we contact an agent for a quote.
 Nonetheless, we managed to get quotes from Travelers, Progressive, and Geico, and all these companies offer reasonable prices.
 Out of these three, Geico would be our top pick.
 If you are not based in Boston, but some other Massachusetts tows, check our MA car insurance guide.

-5 Ways to Save on Auto Insurance
+5 Ways to Save on Auto Insurance for College Students

 For the majority of US students, every dollar matters.
 To make balancing expenses easier, we decided to list all smart ways for a young driver to save on car insurance.